 - These instructions typically help car owners with model years manufactured between 2000-2013.

 If your car only makes hands-free calls but can’t play music via Bluetooth, follow these instructions:

 Pair your phone with your car

 Pair the phone so that you can make hands-free calls.
-The instructions for this can be found in your owner's manual and vary by make.
-We assume you already have your phone paired with your car and can make calls.
+The instructions for this can be found in your owner’s manual and vary by make.
+We assume you already have your phone and can make calls with your car.

 Make a test call